PandoraPay/go-pandora-pay/README.md

 ** later on optimizations and improvements

 The main reasons why DPOS has been chosen over POS:
-1. Delegating your stake increases security
+1. Delegating your stake increases security.
 2. Delegating your stake to someone to stake increases anonymity as you don't need to be online for staking.
 3. Completely offline can be done to increase the security.
 4. DPOS avoids using the griding technique to solve the POS short range vulnerability